netdrones/netdrones-web-hugo-public/README.md

 Themefisher and the new Hugo module support that pulls from their repo.
 This uses the basic template from [@richtong](https://github.com/richtong)

-To snapshot those modules, you can use [Hugo](https://gohugo.io/commands/hugo_mod_vendor/) to do this with a single command which adds all the modules currently running and puts them into [_vendor](_vendor);
+To snapshot those modules, you can use [Hugo Mod Vendor](https://gohugo.io/commands/hugo_mod_vendor/) to do this with a single command which adds all the modules currently running and puts them into [_vendor](_vendor);